mullise147/VisionVanguards/README.md

 ## Summary of Expenses
 All the equipment needed for Vision Vanguard's project was already owned by the members.
-The needed hardware was
+The needed hardware was:
 - Laptop
 - Laptop charger
 - Monitor